Tantra

 - Tara-Shakti which protects and guides the practitioner across the ocean of samsara (illusion) and leads to spiritual liberation

 - Tripura Sundari-beauty, consciousness, love, bliss, prosperity.
-Shakti that has the power to bring the practitioner to non-dual consciousness (advaita) and spiritual liberation
+A Shakti that integrates all aspects of the great Shakti and has the power to lead the practitioner to non-dual consciousness (advaita) and spiritual liberation

 - Bhuvaneshvari-symbolizes space without any boundaries and full potential